dazito/twitterfy/README.md

 # twitterfy
 Subscribe to and get notified when someone tweets your keywords.
+This is a work in progress, pull requests are welcome.
+ - Get notified via:
+   - Web sockets
+   - Amazon SNS service
+   - More services/technologies to come
+ - Persist tweets on
+   - MySQL database
+   - More databases to come

 Using:
  - Java 8